-Recognising that our employees are key contributors to our success, we aim to create a harmonious working environment by providing competitive remuneration packages that are commensurate with individual responsibilities, qualifications, experience, and performance.
+We aim to create a harmonious working environment for all employees by:

-We believe in meritocracy, equal opportunities, and diversity in terms of age, sex, nationality, disability, and religion.
-It is our policy to respect the similarities and difference of everyone of our team and adhere to fair human resource policies and practices regarding compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunities, diversity, anti-discrimination, and other benefits and welfare.
-No discrimination is tolerated, and employees are encouraged to report any discriminatory practices to management.
+- Providing competitive renumeration packages that are commensurate with individual responsibilities, qualifications, experience, and performance; - Engaging in meritocratic hiring practices to provide equal opportunities across diversity segments such as age, sex, nationality, disability and religion; - Adhering to fair human resource policies and practices regarding compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity hiring, diversity, anti-discrimination and other employee welfare; and - Strictly implementing a no discrimination policy.
+All employees are encouraged to report any witnessed or suspected discriminatory practices to management.